 Those film and tv accomplishments may not directly impact Weird Al’s Rock Hall credentials, but they provide an added intangible benefit because they made “Weird Al” Yankovic a bigger star than he otherwise would have been, and star quality surely counts for something.

 And let’s not forget about his 1989 film UHF.
 The movie bombed but has since become a cult-classic, and its soundtrack is one of the more underrated Al-bums, closing with the perfectly-mimicked REM parody “Spam” and the goofy singer-songwriter tale “The Biggest Ball of Twine in Minnesota.”

 Given his commercial success, influence, and longevity, the only possible argument against Weird Al’s Rock Hall induction would be a question of quality.
 Some voters may simply think his music isn’t good enough.
 They may cite the fact that all of his hits were parodies of existing recordings, meaning that he only had to rewrite the lyrics.

 But voters should recognize that those lyrics were creative and funny.
-Call me crazy, but I maintain that the “Amish Paradise” line “Tonight we’re gonna party like it’s 1699” is as clever a lyric as anything Taylor Swift has ever written.
+Call me crazy, but I maintain that the “Amish Paradise” line “Tonight we’re gonna party like it’s 1699” and the “It’s All About the Pentiums” insult “If I ever meet you, I’ll control-alt-delete you,” are lyrics that are as clever as anything Taylor Swift has ever written.